Skip to main content

 Skill Manifests

-Skills are the primary extension point for Attaché agents.
-A skill teaches an agent how to do something — code review, research, deployment, whatever.
+Skills are the primary extension point for Evie Platform agents.
+A skill teaches an agent how to do something: code review, research, deployment, whatever.
 Some skills are pure logic (just markdown and scripts).
-Others need infrastructure — Docker services, API keys, CLI tools.
+Others need infrastructure like Docker services, API keys, or CLI tools.

-The manifest is how a skill declares what it needs to run.
+The manifest (evie.config.json) is how a skill declares what it needs to run.

 Anatomy of a Skill